Metaswitch/chronos/doc/configuration.md

 ## Chronos configuration

-Chronos's configuration is set up in two files. `/etc/chronos/chronos.conf` contains configuration options for the individual Chronos process, and `/etc/chronos/chronos_cluster.conf` contains the configuration options that control how the Chronos process clusters with other Chronos processes.
+Chronos's configuration is set up in three files.

+*   `/etc/chronos/chronos.conf` contains configuration options for the individual Chronos process.
+*   `/etc/chronos/chronos_cluster.conf` contains the configuration options that control how the Chronos process clusters with other Chronos processes.
+*   `/etc/chronos/chronos_gr.conf` contains the configuration options that control how the Chronos cluster connects to other clusters for geographic redundancy.

 The per-node configuration file has the following format: